 Starting testosterone levels: If your testosterone levels are deficient when you begin treatment, you might notice the effects of the added testosterone more quickly.

-Sensitivity of androgen receptors: Some guys might not respond to testosterone as well because their body's androgen receptors (which testosterone needs to work) are less sensitive.
+Sensitivity of androgen receptors: Some guys might not respond to testosterone as well because their body's androgen receptors (which testosterone needs to work on) are less sensitive.
 This could be from past steroid use.
 On the other hand, some men have more of these receptors, which helps them react better to the increase in testosterone.
-This can vary due to something called CAG length.
+This can vary due to a genetic variation known as CAG length.

-Other unknown factors: Some men naturally feel more changes in testosterone and oestrogen.
+Other unknown factors: Some men naturally experience greater fluctuations in testosterone and oestrogen.
 Also, some people's bodies might turn testosterone into oestrogen more quickly because they have more of an enzyme called aromatase.
 This could make the benefits of testosterone therapy less noticeable for them.

 This summary touches on some key benefits of TRT.
 To truly experience these benefits, seeking specialized treatment with the proper medications is essential.

-In the EU, getting hold of these medications can be difficult, and they're only sometimes available through the public healthcare system.
+In the EU, obtaining these medications can be difficult, and they're only sometimes available through the public healthcare system.

 At Androgenix, we offer the highest standard of TRT, tailored to your unique needs and body, ensuring the most effective treatment with minimal side effects.